imthiyasalamdev/AndroidProjects/README.md

 ### 4. **TriviaQuizApp**
 A fun trivia quiz app that tests the user's knowledge across various topics.
 The app features a dynamic question bank, score tracking, and a time-based quiz format.
 Built with engaging UI/UX, it provides instant feedback on user answers and tracks progress.

-### 5. **PhoneApp**
-A comprehensive contact management and call logging app.
-It uses an SQLite database to store contacts locally and Firebase for cloud synchronization.
-The app includes features like call detection, user profile management, and detailed call history.

 ---

 ## How to Run the Projects